Just a few weeks ago my 12-year-old daughter got braces. This is what her experience was like.

 We found popsicles to be a godsend for the pain.
-The cooling and numbing effect from this delicious treat was just what the doctor ordered.
+The cooling and numbing effect of this delicious treat was just what the doctor ordered.
 As she got closer to bedtime, she wanted to put some ice on her cheeks to dull the pain.
 We used our handy bag of frozen peas for this and it felt really good to her.

-The pain continued on for the next couple of days.
+The pain continued for the next couple of days.
 The next day was the worst as her mouth became more and more irritated by the brackets.
 She brought her wax with her to school, so I recommend having that on hand as much as possible.

 By day three she was much better.
 So, the good news is whatever pain you must endure is brief.
 You will experience a bit more pain with each tightening of the wires, too.
 But, it's not like the initial discomfort from getting your braces on.

-Good luck with your braces... and here's to a beautiful, straight smile!
+Good luck with your braces, and here's to a beautiful, straight smile!

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.